shutkanos/Db-Attribute/readme.md

 ### Dump mode

-If in any function you will work with obj, you can activate manual_dump_mode (auto_dump_mode is default),
+If in any function you will work with obj, you can activate manual_dump_mode (auto_dump_mode is the default),

 * `auto_dump_mode`: attributes don't save in self.__dict__, all changes automatic dump in db.
 * `manual_dump_mode`: attributes save in self.__dict__, and won't dump in db until self.db_attribute_set_dump_mode is called. this helps to quickly perform operations on containers db attributes